Comparison Last updated: May 2026

 Where they overlap

-GEO and SEO share several foundations: both need clear content structure, quality writing, E-E-A-T signals (expertise, experience, authoritativeness, trustworthiness), schema markup, and mobile-friendly, fast-loading pages.
-A well-optimised page for SEO is already 60-70% of the way to being well-optimised for GEO.
-The gap is in the final 30% — entity clarity, answer capsules, AI crawler access, and brand building across platforms.
+GEO and SEO share several foundations.
+Both need clear content structure, quality writing, E-E-A-T signals, schema markup, and fast mobile-friendly pages.
+A well-optimised SEO page is already 60-70% ready for GEO.
+The remaining 30% covers entity clarity, answer capsules, AI crawler access, and cross-platform brand building.

 What GEO requires that SEO doesn't